 Step 1 – Identifying Fabric Type And Construction

 Before we sit down, we document what the fabric actually is.
-I start with the label, the product sheet, and any swatch information.
-This gives us the fiber mix, weave type, and any performance treatments.
+I start with the tag, the product sheet, and any swatch notes.
+That gives us the fiber mix, weave or surface type, and any care or performance claims attached to the material.

-Then we confirm this information with inspection.
-Carlos and I feel the surface using bare hands, then run fingers along seams and corners.
-We check whether the fabric is woven, knit, or a pile surface like velvet.
-We note if it feels like polyester microfiber, linen blend, cotton twill, faux leather, or another category.
+Then we confirm the basics by hand.
+Carlos and I feel the surface with bare hands, run our fingers along seams and corners, and check whether the fabric is woven, knit, or a pile surface like velvet.
+We note whether it behaves more like polyester microfiber, linen blend, cotton twill, faux leather, or something else.

 Step 2 – Reading Cleaning Codes And Care Instructions

-Next, we treat the sofa exactly like a shopper at home.
+Next, we treat the sofa like a shopper would at home.
 I flip the tag or check the manual for cleaning codes and care language.
-This text often looks small, yet it has a big impact on risk and effort.
+That small block of text often decides how much risk and effort the owner is taking on.

 We rely on the common upholstery cleaning codes: